hsnmrd/RaikaFormValidation/README.md

 # Usage

 - Step 1.
 Add the JitPack repository to your build file.
-Add it in your root build.gradle at the end of repositories
+Add it in your root build.gradle at the end of repositories.
 ```groovy
 allprojects {
 	repositories {